NM2509/Markov-Chains-in-3D-space/README.md

-# Molecules
+# Markov Chains in 3D space
-Visualising Markov Chains for movements in 3D space, and corresponding probabilities
+Visualising Markov Chains for movements in 3D space, and calculating corresponding probabilities